ManualForArchipelago/Manual/docs/syntax/locations.md

 },
 ```

-Same as above but any item from the Trap category
+Same as above but any item from the Trap category.

 ```json
 {